Zhao Leji: Central Commission for Discipline Inspection

-Zhao was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st Plenary Session of the 19th Central Committee of the CCP on 25 October 2017.
-In the same Session, he succeeded Wang Qishan to become the Secretary of the Central Commission for Discipline Inspection, the party's highest internal-control institution that has been noted for executing CCP general secretary Xi Jinping's anti-corruption campaign.
+Zhao was chosen to be the 6th-ranking member of the Politburo Standing Committee, China's top decision-making body, at the 1st plenary session of the 19th Central Committee of the CCP on 25 October 2017.
+In the same Session, he succeeded Wang Qishan to become the Secretary of the Central Commission for Discipline Inspection.
 According to The Wall Street Journal, Zhao "has been taking a largely hands-off approach during his time in office and barely involved in making decisions on investigations".
+In September 2021, Zhao spoke at a conference, announcing a nationwide audit of major financial firms and regulators.